“The avoidance of taxes is the only intellectual pursuit that carries any reward.” John Maynard Keynes

 Q: I work under contract to perform services for clients.
 Can I still claim the R&D Credit?

-A: If your contracts are firm-fixed-price then, generally, yes, you are still eligible for the R&D Credit.
-The IRS prohibits taxpayers from claiming R&D Credits for what is considered “funded-research.”
-The definition of funded research has been established through numerous landmark tax court cases.
 In general, any company performing work under time and material or cost-plus contracts is not considered to be assuming enough risk should the research fail.
-Contractors that work under fixed-price fees and whose work is subject to inspection, testing, and acceptance are considered to be conducting non-funded research.
-Additionally, if your client can withhold payment until deficiencies are corrected, or, if your projects contain warranty clauses the R&D Credit may be claimed.
+Contractors that work under fixed-price fees and whose work is subject to several things.
+Such as inspection, testing, and acceptance are considered to be conducting non-funded research and are eligible for the tax credit program.
+Additionally, if your client can withhold payment until deficiencies are corrected, or if your projects contain warranty clauses, the R&D Tax Credit may be claimed.